encompasses a broad spectrum of housing, from age-restricted

 the rest of your retirement years, you can always go for

 a non-profit senior retirement community.
-Organisms like
+The U.S. Department

 If you have health issues that might require